-Item Length: 3 NAACCR Item #: 90 NAACCR Name: County at DX Reported
+Item Length: 3 NAACCR Item #: 90 NAACCR Name: County at DX Reported XML NAACCR ID: countyAtDx

-Codes for county of residence for each SEER area are listed in Appendix A of this manual.
+Codes for county of residence at the time of diagnosis for each SEER area are listed in Appendix A of this manual.

 Use code 999 when it is known that a person is a resident of a particular SEER region, but the exact county is not known.